How do I get there?

 What can I do in the area?

 There's lots to visit in the region and something to please everyone!
-If you just want to stay at Le Boulay and enjoy time slowing down, we can provide games and activities.
+If you just want to stay at Le Boulay and enjoy time slowing down, games and activities are available.
 You can also start the walking loop from Le Boulay (here's the map).

 Vineyards, rivers, castles and cathedrals make up the landscape of the Anjou, as well as botanical gardens and parks like Terra Botanica in Angers.
-You can find all the visits, walking paths and activities in the Anjou Bleu here or here on Facebook.
+You can find all the visits, walking paths and activities in the Anjou Bleu on the tourism website or on Facebook.

 Check out our gallery for photos of just some of the things to do in the region.